swamiiyer/swamiiyer.github.io/_pages/index.md

 order: 1
 ---

-I am a senior lecturer in the [Computer Science](http://www.cs.umb.edu) department at the [University of Massachusetts Boston](http://www.umb.edu).
+I am a Senior Lecturer I in the [Computer Science](http://www.cs.umb.edu) department at the [University of Massachusetts Boston](http://www.umb.edu).

 ### Reaching Me